voidiz/home-server/README.md

 - radarr `:7878`
 - bazarr `:6767`

+They can also be accessed through hostnames broadcasted over mDNS.
+This is done by adding `.local` to the service name.
+E.g., `jellyfin.local` for the jellyfin web ui.
+The hostnames can be changed by changing the values in `docker-compose.yml` and `services/mdns-publisher.sh`.

 ## other
 ### configuring omx (hardware encoding/decoding on rpi 3/4)
 Besides changing the encoder/decoder in the Jellyfin GUI, the following line should be added to `/boot/config.txt`: